 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 What are my career prospects?

 On completion you will be well qualified to pursue careers in a variety of areas which require graduates with expertise in management and development, both in sport and other occupational settings.
-These include sports development and management, national governing bodies of sport, health, physical activity and exercise referral, the fitness, leisure and coaching industries, and in a variety of research and consultancy positions in the business world.
-You may also have the opportunity to progress onto postgraduate study, including various sports-related postgraduate programmes at Edge Hill University.
+These include sports development and management, national governing bodies of sport, health, physical activity and exercise referral, the fitness, leisure and coaching industries, and in research and consultancy positions in the business world.
+You may also have the opportunity to progress onto postgraduate study, including sports-related postgraduate programmes at Edge Hill University.

 How can I enhance my employability?